bardia-p/Elevator-Simulator/README.txt

  - Package ElevatorSimulator.Elevator
       - Elevator.java : The elevator subsystem, receives and replies to messages.
       - ElevatorController.java : Responsible for controlling the multiple elevators.
+      - ElevatorInfo.java : The class in charge of holding the elevator status used for transferring to the scheduler.
       - ElevatorState.java : Enum for The possible states of the elevator.
+      - ElevatorTrip.java : Class defining an elevator trip in a given flow.
  - Package ElevatorSimulator.Floor
       - Floor.java : The floor subsystem.
  - Package ElevatorSimulator.Messages